JimBLogic/hello-world/README.md

 # hello-world
 Testing Github

-This is now part of read-me edits instead of the master branch.
+This is was part of read-me edits instead of the master branch, but it's back on master branch now.